Lac de Derborence: The Ultimate Road Trip Guide

 Can you drive to Lac de Derborence?

-Set high in the Lizerne valley, the road to the lake is entirely paved but quite narrow, running along the Lizerne gorges.
-Known as Route de Derborence, the road is 18.2km (11.30 miles) long, starting from Conthey in the district of Conthey and ending at a parking lot near the lake.
-It's advisable to avoid weekends.
+Tucked away in the Lizerne valley, the road to the lake is entirely paved but quite narrow, running along the Lizerne gorges.
+Known as Route de Derborence, the road is 18.2km (11.30 miles) long, starting from Conthey (in the district of Conthey) and ending at a parking lot near the lake.
+The road gets very busy, so it's advisable to avoid weekends.

 Is the road to Lac de Derborence challenging?